nish-d/vicky002.github.io/_posts/2015-12-25-A-Comprehensive-Personal-Year-In-review-(2015).md

 **August 2015**: Nothing really exciting.

 **September 2015**: I and two of my friends Siddharth and Shaquib started working on a Startup 'BooksBarter' - An online marketplace for buying and selling of old books.
-It was really hard for me to manager everything college work, my internship and startup.
+It was really hard for me to manage everything college work, my internship and startup.
 I completed six months at CodeChef and left CodeChef on 22th September.
 Frankly speaking it was really hard to leave that place.
 While leaving the office, I had almost cried.

 Few days later on 29th September Bhabhiji (Sister in law) got placed in Microsoft.